 University College Cork's (UCC) History of Art Department was started in 2001 and has quickly developed into an interesting and vibrant program, thanks in part to Cork's exciting artistic community, which includes the Crawford Art Gallery, the Triskel Arts Centre, and the National Sculpture Factory.
 For information on specific courses, visit UCC's History of Art website.

 SACI was started in 1975 and is now a U.S. non-profit educational institution.
 It is accredited through NASAD, is affiliated with Bowling Green University, and has a good record of enabling students to gain credit toward their major.
 SACI is housed in several buildings in Florence, including an air-conditioned palazzo with a gallery, library, studios, and a conservation lab.
 Other facilities include a design center, craft center, and fresco studio.
 SACI offers semester and year-long programs, as well as a post-BA program.
 Courses are organized by subject/media:

 - Media Area (animation, digital multimedia, photography, video)

 - Design Area (graphic design, illustration, interior design, environmental design, design workshop)

 - Italian Studies

 - Crafts (batik, jewelry, weaving, book arts)

-For more info on these areas and on specific courses, visit the SACI website.
+For more information on these areas and on specific courses, visit the SACI website.

 At Ewha, international students are required to take between 9 and 18 credit hours.
-At the School of Fine Arts, classes are taught about Korean Painting, Ceramics, Fiver Arts, Painting, and Sculpture.
+At the School of Fine Arts, courses are offered in Korean Painting, Ceramics, Finer Arts, Painting, and Sculpture.
 There is also a school of Design and a Department of Clothing and Textiles.
 Intensive language courses are also offered, and there is a directed independent study option.
-For more information, visit Ewha's homepage.